 WindowsSpyBlocker is a set of Open Source firewall rules to allow advanced users to block Windows spying and telemetry.

-You have 3 options on the main screen:
+You have three options on the main screen:

-WindowsSpyBlocker does a nice job of managing spying, or telemetry with the firewall but while it can remove applied settings, it lacks the ability to backup your settings first.
+WindowsSpyBlocker does an excellent job of managing spying or telemetry with the firewall, but while it can remove applied settings, it lacks the ability to backup your settings first.